Fundamental solution for super-critical non-symmetric L\'evy-type operators: Main results

 The subsequent non-trivial step is to verify that $p^{\kappa}$ is the actual solution.
-To this end in Section~\ref{sec:phi} we need extra constraints which eventually result in $\Qa$ and $\Qb$, see for instance Lemma~\ref{e:L-on-phi-y-crit1}.
-In Section~\ref{sec:p_kappa} we collect initial properties of $p^{\kappa}$.
-In Section~\ref{sec:Main} we establish a nonlocal maximum principle, analyze the semigroup $(P_t^{\kappa})_{t\geq 0}$, complement the fundamental properties of $p^{\kappa}$ and prove Theorems~\ref{t:intro-main}--\ref{thm:lower-bound}.
+To this end, in Section~\ref{sec:phi} we need extra constraints which eventually result in $\Qa$ and $\Qb$, see for instance Lemma~\ref{e:L-on-phi-y-crit1} and the comments preceding Lemma~\ref{lem:phi_pomoc-crit1} and Lemma~\ref{lem:some-est_gen_phi_xy-crit1}.
+In Section~\ref{sec:p_kappa} we collect the initial properties of $p^{\kappa}$.
+In Section~\ref{sec:Main} we establish a nonlocal maximum principle, analyze the semigroup $(P_t^{\kappa})_{t\geq 0}$, complement the fundamental properties of $p^{\kappa}$, and prove Theorems~\ref{t:intro-main}--\ref{thm:lower-bound}.
 Section~\ref{sec:appA} contains auxiliary results.
-Proofs that are the same as in \cite{GS-2018} are reduced to minimum, we only point out which facts are needed.
+We give a final comment on the connection with \cite{GS-2018}. \begin{remark} The structure of the present paper is similar to that of \cite{GS-2018} to keep the same train of thought, but also to facilitate the transition between the papers while comparing and identifying the corresponding results.
+The reason for doing the latter is that the proofs that are the same as in \cite{GS-2018} are reduced to a minimum, we only list which facts are needed, occasionally give general ideas, and refer the reader to \cite{GS-2018} for details.
+We deliberately focus on and explain those aspects that are different from \cite{GS-2018}.
+We believe that such a presentation makes the content more comprehensible.
+In Lemma~\ref{lem:p-kappa-final-prop-crit1} we also give a correction of a part of the proof of \cite[Lemma~4.10]{GS-2018}. \end{remark}